ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 :::

 - `Cloud Computing`: cloud computing is a combination of the cluster computing and the distributed computing.
+Distributed computing (scattered self-service ticket collection at railway stations), cluster (supercomputing) computing (centralized ticket collection at railway station counters), cloud computing (Amazon, Google Cloud) (all ticket collection windows at railway stations)